Realization of a minimal Kitaev chain in coupled quantum dots: Abstract

 Transport measurements are used to characterize the charge stability diagram of the system.
-In Fig.~\ref{fig: schematics}h (left), we show $\GRR$ as a function of QD voltages $\VLD, \VRD$ when the QDs are tuned to a pair of charge degeneracies corresponding to the $\downarrow \downarrow$ spin configuration.
-The measured charge stability diagram shows avoided crossing of the type presented in panel~f(i), indicating that ECT dominates over CAR between parallel spins.
-In Fig.~\ref{fig: schematics}h (right), we move the right QD to its next charge degeneracy point, making the spin configuration $\downarrow \uparrow$.
-The charge stability diagram now develops the avoided crossing of the opposite orientation, i.e., the type shown in panel~f(iii), indicating that in this anti-parallel spin configuration CAR dominates over ECT.
-This is the first observation of CAR-mediated coherent hybridization between spatially separated QDs.
+In \cref{fig:pmm-fig1}h(1), we show $\GRR$ as a function of QD voltages $\VLD, \VRD$ when both QDs are set to spin-down ($\downarrow \downarrow$).
+The measured charge stability diagram shows avoided crossing which indicates the dominance of ECT.
+In \cref{fig:pmm-fig1}h(2), we change the spin configuration to $\downarrow \uparrow$.
+The charge stability diagram now develops the avoided crossing of the opposite orientation, indicating the dominance of CAR for QDs with anti-parallel spins.
+This is, to our knowledge, the first verification of the prediction that spatially separated QDs can coherently hybridize via CAR coupling to a superconductor~\cite{choi2000spin}.
 Thus, we have introduced all the necessary ingredients for a two-site Kitaev chain.
-In the next section, we show that both CAR and ECT-mediated hybridization can coexist, and that we can continuously tune the ratio between the two coupling amplitudes.

-\subsection{Tuning the relative strength of CAR and ECT}
+\section{Tuning the relative strength of CAR and ECT}

-Majorana states in long Kitaev chains, being topologically protected, are present under a wide range of parameters~\cite{Kitaev.2001}.
-Strikingly, even a chain consisting of only two sites can host a pair of MBSs, if the fine-tuned sweet spot $t = \Delta$ and $\muL=\muR=0$ can be achieved.
+Majorana states in long Kitaev chains are present under a wide range of parameters due to topological protection~\cite{Kitaev.2001}.
+Strikingly, even a chain consisting of only two sites can host a pair of PMMs despite a lack of topological protection, if the fine-tuned sweet spot $t = \Delta$ and $\muL=\muR=0$ can be achieved~\cite{Leijnse.2012}.
 This, however, is made challenging by the above-mentioned requirement to have both QDs spin-polarized.
-If spin is conserved during tunneling, ECT can only take place when both QDs are polarized in the same direction (i.e., $\downarrow \downarrow$ or $\uparrow \uparrow$).
-In contrast, an $s$-wave superconductor can only support CAR in $\uparrow \downarrow$ and $\downarrow \uparrow$ spin configurations.
-Rashba spin-orbit coupling in InSb nanowires solves this dilemma~ \cite{Sau.2012,Liu.2022,Wang.2022}, allowing finite ECT even in anti-parallel spin configurations and CAR between equal spins.
-Simultaneous CAR and ECT are thus possible between two spin-polarized transitions.
+If spin is conserved, ECT can only take place between QDs with $\downarrow \downarrow$ or $\uparrow \uparrow$ spins, while CAR is only allowed for $\uparrow \downarrow$ and $\downarrow \uparrow$.
+Rashba spin-orbit coupling in InSb nanowires solves this dilemma~\cite{Sau.2012,Liu.2022,wang2022Singlet}, allowing finite ECT even in anti-parallel spin configurations and CAR between QDs with equal spins.

-A further challenge is to make the two coupling strengths equal for a given spin combination.
-The magnitudes of both CAR and ECT are determined by the spin configuration of the QDs and the properties of the proximitized semiconductor coupling them.
-The possible QD spin configurations in our system are either parallel or anti-parallel.
-This discrete control is insufficient to tune the ratio of CAR and ECT to an arbitrary value.
-We thus look at the proximitized semiconductor for a continuous tuning knob.